FAIR FASHION DESIGNED IN BERLIN

 German designer Malaika Raiss sews sensibility and strength, optimism, and thoughtfulness into her successful Berlin label.
-Fashion designed in Germany, with a subtle, sober glow and a luxurious feel.
-Highly fair produced, handcrafted and partially made of recycled material.
+Fashion designed in Berlin, with a subtle, sober glow and a luxurious feel.
+Fairly produced, handcrafted and partially made of recycled material.

 She naturally uses the same clear eye for her collections as for her fabrics and materials.
 Whether floral prints, jacquard patterns, or fine knitwear - her fabrics come from France, Italy, England, and Spain.
 They are manufactured by small companies in Germany, Poland, Portugal, and Italy and to a small extent in a family business in Western Ukraine.
 Of course, Malaika Raiss offers knitted sweaters, cardigans, and accessories that are "handcrafted" and thus committed to regional craftsmanship.
 For her smart, timeless pieces she uses organic cotton, recycled silk, and recycled cashmere.
 Their suppliers use plant dyes for dyeing.